As Hong Kongers seek to emigrate, some simply can’t leave

 “We don’t have to worry about putting food on the table or the clothes on our backs, but there isn’t much room for more,” said Lam, a freelance designer whose family’s monthly income is about $4,300.

 Most people in most countries either cannot or would not consider moving away to escape their governments.
-But many living in Hong Kong chose to escape the communist mainland or are descended from people who did.
+But many living in Hong Kong chose to escape the communist mainland or descend from people who did.

 Lam’s parents fled from China in the 1970s, seeking a better life free from political chaos and poverty.
 She joined peaceful mass protests last year and is among many younger Hong Kong residents who grew up counting on the enclave’s freedoms and hoping for greater, not less democracy.